Weo6/JULIA_Learning/ios/Runner/Assets.xcassets/LaunchImage.imageset/README.md

 You can customize the launch screen with your own desired assets by replacing the image files in this directory.

-You can also do it by opening your Flutter p
+You can also do it by opening your Flutter project's Xcode project with `